 I am interested in making sense of the geographies of public life.
-I prefer this formulation to narrower focus on ‘public space’, because it keeps open as a question where public action takes place and what shapes it takes – rather than presuming in advance that it has to take a form that comports to some more or less revised image of the public square, the street, or the forum.
+I prefer this formulation to narrower focus on ‘public space’, because it keeps open the question of where public action takes place and what shapes it takes – rather than presuming in advance that it has to take a form that comports to some more or less revised image of the public square, the street, or the forum.

 My research on this question stretches back to work as a graduate student and beyond on textual publics, and overlaps with my thinking on democratic politics, media theory, theories of neoliberalism, and my research in South Africa too.
 I have explored the theme of ’emergent publics’, the explicit focus of an ESRC-funded project between 2008 and 2010.
 That project produced an edited collection on Rethinking the Public, and a follow-up project that investigated the use of marketing practices in the reconfiguration of public action in the UK since the early 2000s.
 The current focus of this strand of work includes a British Academy funded project exploring popular responses to discourses of risk and responsibility during the Covid-19 pandemic.

 Barnett, C. (2003).
 Culture and Democracy: Media, Space and Representation.
 Edinburgh University Press and University of Alabama Press.